Child safety in the car

 Car seats are most commonly grouped by weight and each group defines what type of seat your child should have based on how much they weigh.

-Group 0 (0 to 10kg/1 stone 8lb) Group 0+ (0 to 13kg/2 stone 1lb) |
+Group 0 (0 to 10kg/1 stone 8lb)

-Group 1 (9 to 18kg/1 stone 5lb to 2 stone 11lb) |
+Group 1 (9 to 18kg/1 stone 5lb to 2 stone 11lb)

-Group 2 (15 to 25kg/2 stone 5 lb to 3 stone 13lb) |
+Group 2 (15 to 25kg/2 stone 5 lb to 3 stone 13lb)

-Group 3 (22 to 36kg/3 stone 6lb to 5 stone 9lb) |
+Group 3 (22 to 36kg/3 stone 6lb to 5 stone 9lb)

-Children should be in a rear-facing baby carrier or seat using a harness. |
+Should be in a rear-facing baby carrier or rear-facing baby seat using a harness

-Children must be in a rear or forward-facing child seat, including a high-backed booster seat, using a seatbelt, harness or safety shield. |
+Should be in a rear- or forward-facing child car seat (high-backed booster seat or booster cushion) and using a seat belt, harness or safety shield

 To put this in perspective, a child will reach 9kg (1 stone 5lb) when they are approximately nine months old.
-This means, as your grandchild is growing, it’s important to check they’re in the right kind of seat for their weight, and they may occasionally need an upgrade to a different kind of seat.
+This means, as your grandchild is growing, it’s important to check they’re in the right kind of seat for their weight, as they may occasionally need an upgrade to a different kind of seat.

 As well as weight-based seat sizing, there is also a height-based system.
 These are known as i-Size seats. i-Size is part of R129, a new regulation for child car seats that was introduced in 2013.